Contrast-Security-OSS/docs/content/user/reports/OrgStats.md

 ### Protect usage

 Take a closer look at your Protect license usage by clicking beneath the Protect trend line in the chart.
-This switches you to the Protect Usage mode, which displays data for the current month in a trend chart as well as a quick view of **Usage Statistics**.
+This switches you to the Protect Usage mode, which shows data for the current month in a trend chart as well as a quick view of **Usage Statistics**.

 Hover over data points in the trend chart to see the number of Protect servers used and the number of available licenses that remained for each day.
-The y-axis marker shows the number of licenses that you had purchased.
+The y-axis marker (dotted line) shows the number of licenses that you had purchased.
 Use the dropdown menu above the chart to view data from a previous month within the past year.

 <a href="assets/images/Protect-license-usage.png" rel="lightbox" title="Organization statistics for Protect licenses"><img class="thumbnail" src="assets/images/Protect-license-usage.png"/></a>